bert2/nfa-string-matching/README.md

 ![Graph of performance test results](/PerformanceTest/perftest-results.png)

 The figure above shows the most recent performance graph.
 The pattern length *n* is plotted against the X axis, the runtime in milliseconds against the Y axis.
 The Y axis has been log-scaled in order to capture the wide range of measured runtimes more accurately.
 The legend shows the commit hash for each performance test ordered from oldest (top) to newest (bottom).
-Because the used plot library (`FSharp.Charting`) throws errors when rendering `0` values on a log-scaled axis, the measurements have been clamped to always be greater or equal *1 ms*.
+Because the utilized plot library ([FSharp.Charting](https://fslab.org/FSharp.Charting/)) throws errors when rendering `0` values on a log-scaled axis, the measurements have been clamped to always be greater or equal *1 ms*.

-For comparison the results when matching the input text with the analogous regular expression ".\*<sup>n</sup>a<sup>n</sup>" with [C#'s regex implementation](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regex%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396) have been plotted as well.
+For comparison the results when matching the input text against the analogous regular expression ".\*<sup>n</sup>a<sup>n</sup>" with [C#'s regex implementation](https://msdn.microsoft.com/en-us/library/system.text.regularexpressions.regex%28v=vs.110%29.aspx?f=255&MSPPError=-2147217396) have been plotted as well.

 Each test run of the implementation was executed and recorded the following way: